Best Office Chair for Back Pain 2023

 User Optimized

-As we mentioned at the start though, that means when you first sit down in the chair, it’s almost certain not to be an optimal experience.
-Getting it there is going to take patience and time, but it’s time well spent.
+As we mentioned at the start, though, the first time you sit down in the chair is almost certainly not an optimal experience.
+Getting there will take patience and time, but it’s well spent.

-Of course, this also means that despite the incredible versatility of the Leap chair, this one is really best suited for a single user.
-Sure, multiple people can use it, but then you’ll be in the unhappy position of having to constantly try and re-optimize your support settings, which, given how many adjustable features there are, could become a major time sink.
+Of course, this also means that despite the incredible versatility of the Leap chair, this one is best suited for a single user.
+Sure, multiple people can use it, but then you’ll be in the unhappy position of constantly trying to re-optimize your support settings, which, given how many adjustable features there are, could become a major time sink.

 Bottom Line

-Overall, and assuming you can get past being overwhelmed by the sheer number of adjustment options and spend the time to tweak the chair’s settings to your specific needs, you won’t find a better office chair on the market today.
-There are tons of back friendly office chairs on the market, but none like this.
+Overall, assuming you can overcome the sheer number of adjustment options and spend the time tweaking the chair’s settings to your specific needs, you won’t find a better office chair on the market today.
+There are tons of back-friendly office chairs on the market, but none like this.

-By the way, we absolutely recommend investing in the optional headrest.
-The chair is incredible without it, but if you use your chair for several hours every day, you’re going to want head and neck support to go along with the exceptional whole back support this model offers.
+By the way, we recommend investing in the optional headrest.
+The chair is incredible without it, but if you use it for several hours daily, you’ll want head and neck support to complement this model’s exceptional whole-back support.
 It’s expensive but worth every penny.

-The Steelcase Leap is an undeniably great chair, but it’s also rather ordinary looking.
-If you’d like something a bit different and are a fan of a futuristic aesthetic, the Herman Miller Embody is probably a better fit for you, despite the fact that it (narrowly) lost out to the Leap.
+The Steelcase Leap is an undeniably great chair but also rather ordinary-looking.
+If you’d like something a bit different and are a fan of a futuristic aesthetic, the Herman Miller Embody is probably a better fit for you, even though it (narrowly) lost out to the Leap.

 This is a great chair, and it offers virtually unlimited options where customization and personalization are concerned.